Category search results

 Christopher Idle, Exploring Praise!
 Volume 2: the authors and composers (Darlington: Praise Trust, 2007).

 LATTY, Geraldine. b.
 1963.
 Latty is a British songwriter and performer of West Indian descent.
 Her diverse religious background includes time spent in Pentecostal, Methodist and Baptist churches.
-A music graduate of Bath University, she taught music in a Catholic school in Bristol for 12 years.
-She has released six solo albums of her own music and has also featured prominently in recordings released by Spring Harvest*.
-Her music ranges from the highly syncopated 'Giving it all to you' (2000)...
+A music graduate of Bath University, she taught music in a Catholic school in Bristol for twelve years.
+She has also taught a range of music courses at the London School of Theology and Dordt University, Iowa.
+She has released six solo albums of her own music and has also featured prominently in...

 KENDRICK, Graham Andrew. b.
 Blisworth, Northamptonshire, 2 August 1950.
 He was the son of a Baptist minister; the family later moved to Essex and London.
 He started composing songs at 15 years of age, having taught himself to play the piano.
 In response to the Church's lack of connection with youth culture during the 1960s, he formed an early interest in the use of rock and folk music for outreach and evangelism.